tdbe/tdbe.github.io/_posts/2016-11-8-unity-shader-compilation.markdown

 I said "ish" because it's not technically the proper way (it force-loads it in all scenes), but Unity isn't clear on what else to do [[details here](https://answers.unity.com/questions/1286653/best-practice-for-shaders-with-variants-and-asset.html)] (they probably don't have a proper solution implemented, it's Unity after all ;) - the engine where one unaffiliated programmer can do a better job at an entire rendering pipeline than an entire multinational corporation, in less time.. but years of bottled-up unity-frustrations aside...).

 2).
 "Multi Compile" means that every possible combination of the keywords you defined in the `#pragma`, will be generated in shader variant files and actually included in the build.
-This can explode to a big number! (unless it's just a small custom shader you've made)
+This can explode to a big number! (unless it's on purpose, or just a small custom shader you've made)

 ### Conclusion: